-If you’re thinking of making it an event, there’s no better place to head to than Canberra.
-Being just 2.5 hours from Sydney and just under 7 hours from Melbourne, it's just close enough to take a road trip to the nation's capital over the three-day weekend.
+If you're thinking of making it an event, there's no better place to head to than Canberra.
+Being just 2.5 hours from Sydney and just under 7 hours from Melbourne, it's just close enough to take a road trip to the nation's capital - even if it's just for the day.

-Being the nation’s capital and the home of the Australian War Memorial, it’s the ideal location for anyone wishing to immerse themselves in the full Anzac Day experience.
+Being the nation’s capital and the home of the Australian War Memorial, Canberra can't be beat for anyone wishing to immerse themselves in the full Anzac Day experience.

 A fundamental part of any Anzac Day celebration is the dawn service.
 In Turkey, this is held in Anzac Cove, Gallipoli.
 In Australia, this is held throughout the country near where Anzac memorials are placed.

-In Canberra, the dawn service is held at the Australian War Memorial.
+In Canberra, the dawn service is at the Australian War Memorial.
 While the service commences at 5:30am, celebrations and events are held prior.
-From dusk on the 24 April 2016, images of Australian service people will be projected onto the memorial building.
+From 23 April until dusk on 25 April images of Australian service people will be projected onto the memorial building.
 At 4:30am excerpts from letters and diaries of Australians who experienced the war will be read and at 5:15am a 15-minute silence will be imposed before the service begins.

 It’s a public service, and as there’s no allocated seating, it is advised that you arrive early and use the free ACTION shuttle service or public transport to attend as there will be road closures on the day.
 If you are using the ACTION shuttle service, you are required to register beforehand.